Fractional CTO

 Two kinds of careers

-Had I followed a specialist's career, things would have been quite different.
-Specialization pushes you deep into one area.
-And, in a stable world, that expertise pays: reliable returns, a clear ladder, a moat that gets deeper every year.
-But it's a concave bet.
+But the part that goes unnoticed is that it's a concave bet.
 When your entire edge is knowing one domain better than anyone else, any disruption to that domain is an existential threat.
-Imagine dedicating your life to driving a horse-drawn carriage, or operating an elevator.
+Imagine dedicating your whole life to driving a horse-drawn carriage, or operating an elevator.

 Concave payoff curve: small capped upside in a stable world, catastrophic unbounded loss when disruption hits